Threats on Internet

 Almost every type of crime in physical world has or probably soon will have an online, computer-based counterpart.
-In fact, networks become another tool to further criminal goals.
+In fact, networks become another tool which often become easier criminal targets.
 With this said, there are several fundamental criteria for most profit motivated criminals to use information systems.

 Information systems provide low level of authentication and therefore higher degree anonymity.
-This lessens chance of arrest in some cases, even detecting that crime has occurred.
+This lessens chance of arrest in some cases, even though the crime is detected.